rb16b/Accelerate-Dev/README.md

 NAME         MIN AVAILABLE   MAX UNAVAILABLE   ALLOWED DISRUPTIONS   AGE

-fights-pdb   1                  N/A               0                  12m
+fights-pdb   1                  N/A               0

-NOTE: oc delete pod and pdb
+NOTE:  delete pod and pdb
 PDB does not consider explicitly deleting a deployment as a voluntary disruption. !!!
 The only way to test it out would be to use a node drain command, but it requires an admin role.